ucf-research/BMP-library/docs/src/man_bmp.md

 An important BMP operation that is used internally by nearly all other operations is called CLEAN.
 This operation compresses the BMP to its smallest size possible with row-switching matrices.
-This operation can be performed left-to-right (LTR) or right-to-left, to obtain different types of reductions.
+This operation can be performed left-to-right (LTR) or right-to-left (RTL), to obtain different types of reductions.
 In order to invoke these manually, you can use
 ```julia
 clean1_lr(bmp::BMP) # LTR sweep
 clean1_rl(bmp::BMP) # RTL sweep